cse232summer-msu/cse232summer-msu.github.io/home.md

 # CSE 232 - Introduction to Programming II
 {:.no_toc}

-Continuation of object-centered design and implementation in C++.
-Building programs from modules.
-Data abstractions and classes to implement abstract data types.
-Static and dynamic memory allocation.
-Data structure implementation and algorithm efficiency.
-Lists, tables, stacks, and queues.
-Templates and generic programming.
+CSE 232 is a continuation of object-centered design and implementation in C++.
+In this course, you will build programs from modules, use data abstractions and classes to implement abstract data types, make use of static and dynamic memory allocation, use data structure implementations and algorithms efficiency, and write programs utilizing lists, tables, stacks, queues, and templates.

 ---